(Inna Varenytsia/AP)

 Allies aim for risky Russian oil price cap as winter nears

-WASHINGTON (AP) — U.S. officials celebrated in early September when top allies agreed to back an audacious, never-before-tried plan to clamp down on Vladimir Putin’s access to cash as he wages war on Ukraine.
+U.S. officials celebrated at the start of September when top allies agreed to back an audacious, never-before-tried plan to clamp down on Vladimir Putin’s access to cash.

 National Archives says it hasn't received some Trump administration records